 People may be exposed externally to gamma radiation emitted by cesium-137 decay products.
 If very high doses are received, skin burns can result.
-Gamma photons emitted from the barium decay product, Ba-137m, are a form of ionizing radiation that can pass through the human body, delivering doses to internal tissue and organs.
+Gamma photons emitted from the barium decay product, barium-137m, can pass through the human body, delivering radiation exposure to internal tissue and organs.
 People may also be exposed internally if they swallow or inhale cesium-137.

 Large amounts of cesium-137 were produced during atmospheric nuclear weapons tests conducted in the 1950s and 1960s.
-As a result of atmospheric testing and radioactive fallout, this cesium was dispersed and deposited world wide.
+As a result of atmospheric testing and radioactive fallout, this cesium was dispersed and deposited worldwide.

-Sources of exposure from cesium-137 include fallout from previous nuclear weapons testing, soils and waste materials at radioactively contaminated sites, radioactive waste associated with the operation of nuclear reactors, spent fuel reprocessing plants, and nuclear accidents.
-Cesium-137 is also a component of low level radioactive waste at hospitals and research facilities.
+Sources of exposure from cesium-137 include fallout from previous nuclear weapons testing, soils and waste materials at radioactively contaminated sites, radioactive waste associated with operation of nuclear reactors, spent fuel reprocessing plants, and nuclear accidents such as Chernobyl and Fukushima.
+Cesium-137 is also a component of low-level radioactive waste at hospitals, radioactive source manufacturing, and research facilities.